tharunrajsoma/Machine-Learning-A-Z/README.md

 # Machine Learning A-Z Module
 This project includes various ML techniques available.
-In each ML technique follows a standard pre-processing that includes following steps:
+In each ML technique I follow a standard pre-processing that includes following steps:
 1. Importing Datasets
 2. Replace missing data appropriate valid data using MEAN and other operations
 3. Encoding categorical data.
 Example encoding categories which involve strings as numbers.